 Hospital length of stay will increase due to slow recovery and disposition issues related to the transmission of infections when the patient is dischargeable to home.

-In the study of Guan (2020), the median hospital length of stay for COVID-19 acute and critical cases was 12.0 days with the mean of 12.8.
+In the study of Guan (2020), the median hospital length of stay for COVID-19 acute and critical cases was 12.0 days with a mean of 12.8.
 The incubation period of Coronavirus disease from publicly reported confirmed cases was estimated 2-14 days after contracting the illness.
 Neuman and colleagues (2020) projected 5 days expected length of stay (LOS) for simple pneumonia with pleurisy in adults while 7-10 days for patients with severe pneumonia involving ICU admission.
 However, in a comparative study on survivors versus non-survivors showed that patients with Acute Respiratory Distress Syndrome (ARDS) who underwent ICU admission were discharged after 22 days from the day after illness onset, while non-survivors who suffered from complications such as sepsis, acute cardiac injury, acute kidney injury and secondary infection died on the 18-19th day.

 According to WHO (2020), a survey based on the largest cohort of COVID-19 outbreaks showed an approximately 40% of patients are mild cases which do not require hospital admission; about 55% (40% moderate cases + 15% severe cases) requires inpatient care, and more or less 5% are critically ill requiring ICU admission.
 However, statistics vary demographically and will depend on the country’s advancement in the healthcare system and technology.